 Lydia is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lydia is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lydia who work in office and administrative support (100.00%), sales jobs (0.00%), and personal care services (0.00%).

-The percentage of people in Lydia who are college-educated is somewhat higher than the average US community of 21.84%: 28.89% of adults in Lydia have at least a bachelor's degree.
+The overall education level of Lydia is somewhat higher than in the average US city of 21.84%: 28.89% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lydia in 2022 was $13,482, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $53,928 for a family of four.
 Lydia also has one of the higher rates of people living in poverty in the nation, with 35.02% of its population below the federal poverty line.